 Operations During Improvement of the Facility

-Contractor has been or will be engaged under separate agreement with the WPWMA to provide design, engineering and construction services for the Facility Expansion.
+Contractor has been engaged under separate agreement with the WPWMA to provide design, engineering and construction services for the Facility Expansion.
 Under this separate agreement Contractor and its team members will be designing and constructing the Facility Expansion.

 Contractor acknowledges that (1) the construction of the Facility Expansion may have significant adverse effects on Contractor’s ability to perform the services required by this Agreement during the course of construction and may decrease Contractor’s efficiency in operating, and that some of these impacts may not be foreseeable; and (2) that the Processing Fees to be paid Contractor under this Agreement reflect all such foreseen and unforeseen adverse impacts on Contractor’s operations and performance, whether caused by the alleged negligence or fault of the WPWMA or the company engaged by Contractor and its subcontractors to construct the Facility Expansion.
-Contractor shall not be entitled to any increase in its Processing Fees, or to any damages from the WPWMA or its other contractors or their subcontractors, for any adverse effects on Contractor’s operations or performance caused by or relating to the construction of the Facility Expansion, except to the extent any such damage, delay or hindrance to Contractor’s operations or performance is solely caused by WPWMA or its other contractors or their subcontractors.
+Contractor shall not be entitled to any increase in its Processing Fees, or to any damages from the WPWMA or its other contractors or their subcontractors, for any adverse effects on Contractor’s operations or performance caused by or relating to the construction of the Facility Expansion, except to the extent any such damage, delay or hindrance to Contractor’s operations or performance is solely caused by WPWMA or WPWMA’s other contractors or their subcontractors (if any).
 Contractor shall cooperate with any company or companies engaged by the WPWMA during the construction of the Facility Expansion.

 Systems Performance Test